idsys-unibe-ch/.github/README.md

 ## Community Health Files

-This repository currently features three different issue templates and one pull request template.
+This repository currently features four different issue templates and one pull request template.
 When creating a new issue the template chooser is presented and a template has to be chosen for the new issue.
 Nevertheless is still possible to start from a blank issue.
 For pull requests only one template is available for all PRs.